Introduction To Sherwood Driving Test Centre

 - Red arrow indicates you cannot proceed

-- If there is no arrow and you are turning left, you can safely turn but pay attention to any pedestrians who may be attempting to cross
+- If there is no arrow and you are turning left, you can safely turn but pay attention to any pedestrians who may attempt to cross

 - When you are making a right turn, and there is no arrow, you will need to give way to any oncoming traffic